We have one uniform for all years at all our settings.

 Sensible, non canvas, black shoes or trainers (without logos)

-Sweatshirt (Available to purchase from Woodlands School or High Street stores such as Supermarkets)
+Sweatshirt - Available to purchase from ourschoolwear (branded) or High Street stores such as Supermarkets (non-branded)

-Polo Top (Available to purchase from Woodlands School or High Street stores such as Supermarkets)
+Polo Shirt - Available to purchase from ourschoolwear (branded) or High Street stores such as Supermarkets (non-branded)

 The first set of uniform (sweatshirt and polo shirt) is free to all pupils on admission.